nigelredding/act65.github.io/interests.md

 # Complex structures

 How does structure effect function?
-Structure is function.
+Structure is function.(?)
-Built on simple foundations, … ?

 ### Languages